Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 :   ### Automatic { .noborder }

-    Each time you make an attack with an **:wp-prop-automatic: Automatic**{.wp} weapon, you can make one extra attack later on the same turn.
-This extra attack must be made with the *same weapon* provided it has enough Ammunition for the attack, and you don't add your ability modifier to the additional attack's damage roll, unless that modifier is negative.
+    Each time you attack with an **:wp-prop-automatic: Automatic**{.wp} weapon, you can immediately make one extra attack with the *same weapon*.
+This extra attack are always made with **:d20-dis: Disadvantage**{.d20}, regardless of circumstance.
+You must have enough ammunition to make the extra attack.

-    If the Automatic property includes a plus and a number (e.g., Automatic (+3)), that number determines the maximum additional attacks you can make each time you attack with the weapon.
-For example, a Sub-Machine Gun with Automatic (+3) allows up to 3 extra attacks per attack.

 ---